Show All Answers

 For information on the next public auction, please visit VA Auction Company.
 Any upcoming auction dates will be posted on this site along with the parcels up for sale.

-After a long process to find the perfect spot for this transformational project, the City identified the banks of the Elizabeth River in the heart of Norfolk.
-This 12-acre location on the waterfront is the right spot at the right time for this exciting project and the City is well positioned to make this happen.
+After a long process to find the perfect spot for this transformational project, the City and the Pamunkey Tribe identified the banks of the Elizabeth River in the heart of Norfolk as the location for the Norfolk Resort and Casino.
+This 13.4-acre location on the waterfront is the right spot at the right time for this exciting project.

 The Tribe is responsible for all infrastructure that is required for the project.